August 03, 2017 ~ in Weekly Photo/s

 During a walk last week I noticed this mail drop at the site of a church.
 I walked by this place so many times, but this little gem escaped me until now.
-Just in case you wonder, the church really is that red.
-It does stand out among the other more traditional colored buildings next by.
+Just in case you wonder, the church is that red.
+It does stand out among the other more traditional colored buildings next to it.

 I shot the mail drop with my iPhone 6s in RAW mode.
-The rather heavy handed noise reduction when used in any non-raw format is not something I’m a huge fan of.
+The heavy-handed noise reduction, when used in any non-raw format, is not something I’m a huge fan of.

-Recently I upgraded my Alien Skin Exposure license to Exposure X2 during a sale event and gave it a try in post processing.
+Recently I upgraded my Alien Skin Exposure license to Exposure X2 during a sale event and gave it a try in post-processing.
 Since I always loved Agfa slide film, I decided to use the Agfa RSX II 100 preset as a starting point and modified it: reduced the vibrancy by a tiny bit and a hint of vignetting.
-An application that is very enjoyable.

 Meta-data for the photo on top:

 CAMERA: iPhone 6s

 EXPOSURE: 1/220 sec